 Following successful clinical trials, the CNSdose tool is now gaining traction among multiple medical specialities, including primary care psychiatry, geriatrics and neurology, and is now focusing on replicating it’s US and Australian market success in the Asia Pacific.
 More large-scale validation projects are soon to begin in Australia.

 Harris A. Eyre MBBS, PhD is a brain health technology executive and innovation diplomat.
-His mission is to reduce trial-and-error and wait-and-see approaches to brain health care by leveraging tdeep technologies, such as genomics, machine learning and smart-phone technology.
-Harris is President and Chief Medical Officer of CNSdose, a company specialising in advanced genetic guidance of medications.
+His mission is to reduce trial-and-error and wait-and-see approaches to brain health care by leveraging deep technologies, such as genomics, machine learning and smart-phone technology.
+Harris is the Former President and Former Chief Medical Officer of CNSdose, a company specialising in advanced genetic guidance of medications.
 Harris maintains adjunct and advisory roles with the Healthy Brains Financing Initiative (One Mind, National Academy of Medicine and World Bank USD $ 10 B global brain health research fund), Stanford University's Brainstorm Lab for Mental Health Innovation, Texas Medical Centre’s Innovation Institute and University of Melbourne.
 He has published 80+ articles and his work has been covered in the NYT and Newsweek.